mbiczo/Notes/stats.rst

 * Qualitative, or descriptive such as sex, occupation, etc...

 * Quantitative, or a number such as age or family size.
-These can be *continous* or *discrete*
+These can be *continuous* or *discrete*.

   - Discrete variables only differ from fixed (whole) amounts such as in family size 0, -1, 2 more people.
-    - Continous variables such as age can be arbitrairly small.
+  - Continuous variables such as age can be arbitrarily small.
 3 years, 2 months, 33 seconds, etc..

-When drawing a Histogram with continous variables, be sure to consider the *endpoint convention*.
+When drawing a Histogram with continuous variables, be sure to consider the *endpoint convention*.
 When working with discrete variables, the common solution is to center the values at each class interval.